Cavs Sign Larry Sanders: Cleveland Cavaliers Rumors Net Larry Sanders’ Contract

 The Cleveland Cavaliers have found their man.
 The Cavs sign Larry Sanders on Monday (March 13), bringing to an end a quick search to replace Andrew Bogut on the active roster.
 Bogut broke his leg 58 seconds into his first game with the Cavaliers this season, leaving a hole in the low post on both ends of the court.
 After looking at players like Jared Sullinger, Luis Scola, Omri Casspi, and Mike Scott in free agency, the Cavs sign Larry Sanders to a deal that will pay him the veteran’s minimum to finish out the 2016-17 NBA season.

 Larry Sanders’ stats come from the 2014-15 NBA season and before that, as he hasn’t been on a team in the past two years.
-Though he is still young in terms of NBA veterans, a mixture of injuries and lack of interest in the game has kept Sanders from being on an NBA roster.
+Though he is still young regarding NBA veterans, a mixture of injuries and lack of interest in the game has kept Sanders from being on an NBA roster.
 Before that time, he had been a member of the Milwaukee Bucks.
 In five NBA seasons, Sanders averaged 19.8 minutes, 6.5 points, 5.8 rebounds, and 1.8 blocks per game for the Bucks.
 The blocks might be the most important component of his game and something Cleveland desperately needs.

 A report by NBA analyst Shams Charania confirms that this is a two-year deal for the big man.
 It is expected that he will have a second season tacked on as a team option, giving the Cavs first crack at bringing him back for another year if this experiment yields positive results.

 Quite a few Cleveland Cavaliers fans are going to be rushing to Larry Sanders’ Basketball Reference page to get to know the new player, as he wasn’t a household name during his time with the Milwaukee Bucks.
 This signing by the Cavs will also mean the end of Andrew Bogut’s time with the franchise.
-As previously reported by the Inquisitr, in order to clear a 15th roster spot so that Sanders can play for the team, it will require releasing Bogut first.
+As previously reported by the Inquisitr, to clear a 15th roster spot so that Sanders can play for the team, it will require releasing Bogut first.
 This will technically make Bogut a free agent again, but the Cavs still have to pay his full salary.

 The Cleveland Cavaliers lost to the Houston Rockets on Sunday (March 12), dropping to 43-22 on the season.
 That leaves the Cavs just two games ahead of the Washington Wizards in the updated NBA standings.
 After racing out to a big lead for the No. 1 seed in the Eastern Conference Playoffs, the Cavaliers are now at risk of getting caught by the Wizards.
 For Washington, the team won its fifth-consecutive game over the weekend by beating the Portland Trail Blazers, improving themselves to 41-24 on the season with roughly a month to go until the 2017 NBA Playoffs.